Equim-chan/mjai-reviewer/faq.md

 $$

 where $K$ is the number of rounds and $N_i$ is the number of player's actions in $i$-th round.

+Why square?
+Nothing special but just to please the human eye.
+Since the raw calculated value is usually very close to 1, squaring it makes it harder to get closer to 1.

 The calculation is essentially a basic min-max scaling and the result has a high variance.
 It is also directly tied to the output dynamic range of a specific engine (model).
 It shouldn't be considered a reliable measurement.